xwhan/DeepPath/README.md

-# Reinforcement Learning for Knowledge Graph Reasoning
+# Deep Reinforcement Learning for Knowledge Graph Reasoning
 We study the problem of learning to reason in large scale knowledge graphs (KGs).
 More specifically, we describe a novel reinforcement learning framework for learning multi-hop relational paths: we use a policy-based agent with continuous states based on knowledge graph embeddings, which reasons in a KG vector-space by sampling the most promising relation to extend its path.
 In contrast to prior work, our approach includes a reward function that takes the **accuravy**, **diversity**, and **efficiency** into consideration.
 Experimentally, we show that our proposed method outperforms a path-ranking based algorithm and knowledge graph embedding methods on Freebase and Never-Ending Language Learning datasets.

 ## Access the dataset